DragonL40/logseq/pages/proteins.md

 		- Example: Receptors built into the membrane of a nerve cell detect signaling molecules released by other nerve cells.
 	- Contractile and motor proteins
 		- Movement
+		- Example:
-		- Example: Motor proteins are responsible for the undulations of cilia and flagella.
+			- Motor proteins are responsible for the undulations of cilia and flagella.
 			- Actin and myosin proteins are responsible for the contraction of muscles.
 	- Structural proteins
 		- Support
+		- Example:
 			- Keratin is the protein of hair, horns, feathers, and other skin appendages.
 			- Insects and spiders use silk fibers to make their cocoons and webs, respectively.
 			- Collagen and elastin proteins provide a fibrous framework in animal connective tissues.